Dual Path Attribution: Efficient Attribution for SwiGLU-Transformers through Layer-Wise Target Propagation: Experiments

 \paragraph{Evaluation Setup.} All attention heads and MLP neurons are ranked according to their attribution scores.
 We progressively ablate or recover the top-ranked components and measure the resulting change in the model’s prediction confidence.
 Additional setup information for reproducibility are located in Appendix \ref{app:reproducibility}.

-\paragraph{Results.} As shown in Table~\ref{tab:component_faithfulness} and Figure~\ref{fig:model_masking}, DPA outperforms baselines in isolating relevant components, achieving zero disruption and high recovery on the IOI and Known 1000 benchmarks.
-Although the Attn-only baseline yields a slightly higher aggregate recovery AUC on the IOI task, DPA's \hbox{S-shaped} recovery curve reveals it isolates the circuit much earlier (around 0.001\%), boosting the correct completion probability to over 140\% before dipping as opposing nodes are reintroduced.
-This dip, which briefly falls below the baseline and lowers DPA's overall AUC, likely occurs for two reasons: first, DPA attributes logit scores rather than post-softmax probabilities (meaning it tracks target logit increases but misses probability gains from inhibited competing logits, a nuance the target-agnostic Attn-only baseline overcomes); and second, approximation errors may undervalue components within IOI's highly specific circuit.
-Nonetheless, this sharp early recovery demonstrates DPA's high precision in identifying key causal mechanisms.
-Results for Llama2, Qwen3, Mistral, and Qwen2.5 are located in Appendix \ref{app:extended_results}.
+\paragraph{Results.} As shown in Table~\ref{tab:component_faithfulness} and Figure~\ref{fig:model_masking}, DPA achieves zero disruption and high recovery on both IOI and Known 1000.
+Although Attn-only edges out DPA in aggregate AUC on IOI, DPA's \hbox{S-shaped} curve isolates the circuit far earlier (around 0.001\%), pushing the target probability above 140\%\footnote{Note that recovery can exceed 100\% when ablation increases the target probability above that of the clean baseline.} before dipping as opposing nodes are reintroduced.
+This dip, which lowers DPA's AUC, stems from (i) attributing logits rather than post-softmax probabilities---thus missing gains from inhibited competing logits---and (ii) approximation errors within IOI's highly specific circuit.
+The sharp early recovery nonetheless evidences DPA's precision in identifying causal mechanisms.
+Extended results for Llama2, Qwen3, Mistral, and Qwen2.5 appear in Appendix~\ref{app:extended_results}.